tranlv/wiki-link/CONTRIBUTING.md

 # **Instructions for contributors**

-For bug reports or requests please submit an [issue](https://github.com/tranlyvu/wiki-link/issues).
+For bug reports or requests please submit an [issue](https://github.com/tranlyvu/wiki-link/issues) and briefly add the issue into the [release notes]

 For new feature contribution, please follow the following instruction: